Frequently Asked Questions

 Can I choose what type of research I participate in?

-Students can choose the general type of research they prefer: laboratory-based research vs. clinical research vs. community health research.
-However, specific summer research projects are decided by the mentor: student pair after program enrollment.
-Laboratory research is defined as: research conducted within a basic science laboratory.
-Clinical research is defined as: Research in which people, or data, or samples of tissue from people, are studied to understand health and disease.
-Community Health or Public Health research is defined broadly as research focused on the maintenance, protection, and improvement of the health status of population groups and communities.
+Three general types of research in this program.
+Laboratory research is defined as research conducted within a basic science laboratory often to reveal biological mechanisms or pre-clinical associations.
+Clinical research is defined as research in which people, or the data or samples from people, to more directly understand health and disease.
+Community Health or Public Health research is defined as research focused on the maintenance, protection, and improvement of the health status of population groups and communities.

 How long is the program?